Confess your faults one to another, (James 5:16)

 Due to the rebellious nature of the people of God, they were dispersed amongst the heathen nations.
 Those of the Northern tribes, the ten tribes that composed the nation of Israel, were essentially never to be heard from again.
 Later the tribes that centered around the Temple (Judah and Simeon) were captured and taken into Babylon.
 After 70 years of captivity, and retaining their relative separate identity (as they had in Egypt during their captivity there) the Jews were allowed to return to Israel and rebuild their Temple.

 While in Babylon the Jews were unable to perform their regular services, that is, they were not able to sacrifice at the Temple, nor were their priest, the Levites, able to perform their regular duties.
-Because of this lack, yet having a desire to return to God and have God once again look upon them favorably, they devised a new system of worship that centered around what is now known as a synagogue ("Assembly, meeting, congregation" Having the same meaning as does our word church).
-The word synagogue does not appear in the Old Testament, other than once in the Psalms before their were synagogues.
+Because of this lack, yet having a desire to return to God and have God once again look upon them favorably, they devised a new system of worship that centered around what is now known as a synagogue ("Assembly, meeting, congregation" having the same meaning as does our word church).
+The word synagogue does not appear in the Old Testament, other than once in the Psalms before there were synagogues.
 In the synagogues the system of worship was entirely different than that of the Temple, where Levites served as go-betweens connecting God to man.
 Because of this change of procedure, other factions were created to serve the synagogues, which functioned more as a place of worship, of learning, rather than sacrifice.
 They were much like our churches today, and functioned very much like our churches as well, which would explain why our churches would have been so easily established since they follow a long-established pattern.

 In Babylon the synagogue would have been a rather benign concern since the governments over them would have kept them from having any power to reestablish the Jews and give them power to cause an uprising.